namatedev/mosip-infra-ocp/200923_vrac_mack_mosip_poc_guide-preparation-mosip-kubernetes-infra.md

     10.20.30.22  mzworker8
     10.20.30.16  dmzworker0

-Initiate session in the console virtual server with the user mosipuser, the password is: `k3WUFKLMLR5UPb84`
+Initiate session in the console virtual machine with the user mosipuser, the password is: `k3WUFKLMLR5UPb84`

     ssh mosipuser@console